deejaycodes/survey-API/Readme.md

 ```
 # Demo

-The default endpoint is an health check endpoint that returns a success response.
+The base endpoint is an health check endpoint that returns a success response.

 ## API